 What is a deed in lieu of foreclosure?

-The deed in lieu is the legal document that is signed by the homeowner to make the transfer complete, says Jackie Boies, a senior director of housing and bankruptcy services at Money Management International, a nonprofit debt counseling organization based in Sugar Land, Texas.
+The deed in lieu is the legal document that is signed by the homeowner to make the transfer complete, says Jackie Boies, a senior director of Partner Relations at Money Management International, a nonprofit debt counseling organization based in Stafford, Texas.

-Once the deed in lieu is complete, the lender will attempt to sell the home to pay off the remaining debt.
+Once the deed in lieu is complete, your lender will attempt to sell the home to pay off the remaining debt.

-There are several differences between a deed in lieu of foreclosure and a foreclosure.
-Mainly, a deed in lieu is a mutual agreement between a homeowner and their lender, while in a foreclosure, the lender involuntarily takes back the property after an extended period of nonpayment by the homeowner.
-This process helps borrowers minimize the impact on their credit score.
+A deed in lieu is a mutual agreement between a homeowner and their lender, while in a foreclosure, the lender involuntarily takes back the property after an extended period of nonpayment by the homeowner.
+A key difference in the foreclosure vs. deed in lieu comparison: a deed in lieu helps borrowers minimize the negative impact to their credit score.